1. General Principles

 I receive clear and simple information about what abuse is, how to recognise the signs and what I can do to seek help.”

-• Proportionality: This means providing the least intrusive response appropriate to the risk presented.
+• Proportionality: This means deciding the least intrusive response appropriate to the risk presented.

 I am sure that the professionals will work in my interest, as I see them and they will only get involved as much as needed.”